borenstein-lab/MIMOSA/README.md

 - **-t,--taxonomy_file**: File path to taxonomic information for each OTU.
 Include if you would like to evaluate contributions at the genus level rather than the OTU level.
 The file must include a column named "OTU" that matches the OTUs in the contributions file.
 It can also include either a column named "Genus" or a second column that contains a full 7-level taxonomy in the Greengenes format (e.g. "k__Bacteria; p__Bacteroidetes; c__Bacteroidia; o__Bacteroidales; f__Prevotellaceae; g__Prevotella; s__")
 - **-d, --metadata_file**: File path to sample metadata file (used when generating final summary of MIMOSA results to compare cases-enriched vs control-enriched metabolites).
 To include this analysis, this final must contain a table with a column named "Sample" containing sample IDs and a column named with the metadata variable (below) specifying cases and controls as 1s and 0s.
 - **-v, --metadata_var**: Variable column name (from metadata file) to use as binary indicator to calculate metabolite enrichment when generating final summary of MIMOSA results
+- **-y, --contrib_no_copy_num**: Logical flag to specify that the species-specific gene abundance contribution table does not include copy number information (MIMOSA will therefore use a relative abundance normalization instead of a copy number-based normalization)

 ### Example usage of runMimosa.R